Stuart Andrew: Parliamentary career

+At the snap 2017 general election, Andrew was again re-elected, with an increased vote share of 47.4% and a decreased majority of 331.
+At the 2019 general election, Andrew was again re-elected, with an increased vote share of 48.8% and an increased majority of 3,517.

+Andrew was elected to Parliament as MP for Daventry at the 2024 general election with 33.7% of the vote and a majority of 3,012.

 Parliamentary Under-Secretary of State for Wales and for Defence Procurement

-At the 2017 general election, Andrew was re-elected with an increased vote share, but saw his majority cut to 331.
-He became Assistant Whip (HM Treasury) in June 2017 and Parliamentary Under-Secretary (Wales Office) in January 2018, before moving to be Parliamentary Under-Secretary (Ministry of Defence).
+Andrew became Assistant Whip (HM Treasury) in June 2017 and Parliamentary Under-Secretary (Wales Office) in January 2018, before moving to be Parliamentary Under-Secretary (Ministry of Defence).

 In July 2019, Andrew wrote to Bradford Council to oppose plans to introduce a new link road in south east Bradford, impacting the Pudsey constituency.

-In July 2019, he moved back to the Whips Office, holding the office of vice-chamberlain of the Household.

-In 2019, on both 14 October and 19 December, Andrew was ceremonially taken hostage by the Queen at Buckingham Palace for the duration of her speeches to Parliament.
+In October 2019, on both 14 October and 19 December, Andrew was ceremonially taken hostage by the Queen at Buckingham Palace for the duration of her speeches to Parliament.

 Treasurer of the Household

-Andrew's majority increased at the 2019 general election.
 In the February 2020 reshuffle he was appointed Deputy Chief Whip and promoted to Treasurer of the Household.

 On 10 September 2020, Andrew stood in for Jacob Rees-Mogg as Acting Leader of the House of Commons in Business Questions as Rees-Mogg was self-isolating awaiting the results of a COVID-19 test on his son.

-During the COVID-19 pandemic emergency arrangements, he held a large number of proxy votes for other Conservative MPs, and at one stage in 2021 personally controlled a majority of votes in the House of Commons.
+During the COVID-19 pandemic emergency arrangements, he held a large number of proxy votes for other Conservative MPs, and at one stage in 2021 personally controlled 333 votes (a majority) in the House of Commons.
 He did not always cast these proxy votes the same way, instead following the instructions of individual MPs.

 He was sworn of the Privy Council of the United Kingdom in 2021.

 Minister of State for Housing

 In a cabinet reshuffle on 8 February 2022, Andrew was appointed Minister of State for Housing.

 On 6 July 2022, Andrew resigned from the role of Minister of State for Housing due to the recent scandals involving the former Conservative Party leader and Prime Minister Boris Johnson, most recently the Chris Pincher scandal.
 He stated that "There comes a time when you have to look at your own personal integrity and that time is now.
 Therefore, given recent events I have no other choice to resign.
-Our party, particularly our members and more importantly our great country, deserve better."
+Our party, particularly our members and more importantly our great country, deserve better".

-Minister of State for Prisons and Probation

-Andrew was appointed as Minister of State for Prisons and Probation in the 2022 British cabinet reshuffle.